 Area of Parallelograms and Triangles

-Learn how to find the area of a parallelogram using base × height and the area of a triangle using ½ × base × height.
-Let’s get started! 🚀
+The area of a parallelogram is base × height.
+The height must be perpendicular to the base, not the slanted side.
+The area of a triangle is exactly half of this: ½ × base × height.

 Area of Parallelograms and Triangles - introduction visual